 Liah Igel, Staff Reporter

-Liah Igel is a Copy Chief for ‘The Science Survey’ and also the artist behind ‘The Survey Strip,’ the newspaper’s comic strip.
-To her, journalism is a form of expression that conveys raw emotion and personal experience — writing allows for different people’s diverse stories to be communicated and appreciated by others, in order to bring light to relevant current events or simply intriguing topics.
-She views the art of photography as a method of visually demonstrating these sentiments without requiring words, and she is passionate about creating her own art for this reason.
-When compounded together, she believes that photographs, artwork, and journalistic writing can beautifully portray the essence of an experience.
-Liah enjoys exploring the realm of science and teaching others chess in her free time, hoping to spread her love for these activities to the future generation.
-Her favorite book is Tuesdays with Morrie, a philosophical story by Mitch Albom, and her favorite movie is Interstellar, a sci-fi film directed by Christopher Nolan.
-In the future, Liah hopes to study both science and finance, while continuing to write for her school’s newspaper and pursuing her love for journalism.
+Liah Igel is an Editor-in-Chief for ‘The Science Survey’ and also the artist behind ‘The Survey Strip,’ the newspaper’s comic strip.
+She cherishes the opportunity of editing her peers’ writing and is grateful to contribute to the demanding process of transforming a great initial draft to a captivating final one.
+To her, journalism is a form of expression that conveys raw emotion and personal experience–writing allows for different people’s diverse stories to be communicated and appreciated by others, in order to bring light to relevant current events or simply intriguing topics.
+Whether discussing technological trends or neighborhood phenomena, Liah enjoys covering all parts of life, no matter how small.
+She views the art of photography as a method of visually demonstrating these sentiments without words, and is passionate about creating her own art for this reason.
+When brought together, she believes that photographs, artwork, and journalistic writing can beautifully portray the essence of an experience.
+Outside of school, Liah enjoys research and teaching others chess in her free time, and hopes to spread her love for these activities to the future generation.
+In the future, Liah is eager to study biology while pursuing her love for journalism as she writes for her future institution’s publication.

 Eunseo Lee, Staff Reporter